-The essence of each saree is steeped in heritage craft and design narratives that have stood the test of time.
-The expression moulds itself to the vision and desires of a proudly Indian wearer; finding their personal signature in a rapidly evolving local, regional, and international fashion and styling arena.
+The essence of each garment is steeped in heritage craft and design narratives that have stood the test of time.
+The expression molds itself to the vision and desires of a proud traditional patron, finding their personal signature in a rapidly evolving local, regional and international fashion and styling arena.

-Atelier Shikaarbagh fulfils a gap in the market for fine sarees that harmonise the making of a dramatic statement, and that of understated sophistication.
+Atelier Shikaarbagh fulfills a gap in the market for fine garments that harmonize the making of a dramatic statement, and that of understated sophistication.

-Atelier Shikaarbagh’s loyal, and fast-growing clientele includes Mrs. Kokilaben Ambani, Mrs. Nita Ambani, Mrs. Smriti Z Irani, and members of Indian and International royal families.
+Atelier Shikaarbagh’s loyal, and fast-growing clientele includes Mrs. Kokilaben Ambani, Mrs. Nita Ambani, Mrs. Smriti Z Irani, Princess Sarvath al-Hassan, Mrs. Sharmila Tagore, Mrs. Hema Malini, Mrs. Kareena Kapoor Khan, Ms. Jahnavi Kapoor and members of Indian and International royal families.

 About the designer

-Atelier Shikaarbagh is currently headquartered in Kota (Rajasthan).
-Maayankraj, who hails from the erstwhile aristocratic family of Kayasthpada, Dholpur, has called Kota his second home since his family moved there in 1965.
+Atelier Shikaarbagh is currently headquartered in Kotah (Rajasthan).
+Maayankraj, who hails from the erstwhile aristocratic family of Kayasthpada, Dholpur, has called Kotah his second home since his family moved there in 1965.